KasiaOtko/Cities_Challenge/README.md

 * simple neural network in Keras;
 * discussion of generalizability/transferability: prediction using an invalid train-test split, where the train set would only include cities that belong to North America and South America.

-All the results are presented in the notebook file.
+All the results are presented in the .ipynb file.